joemccall86/cop5600-term-paper/term_paper.md

 protect.
 It is considered "restless" because the non-activated arms transition state as well as activated arms.

-### Expectation-Maximization (EM) Learning Algorithm

-Explain the EM learning algorithm at a high-level and how it addresses RMAB.
+The defender choosing an area to patrol is akin to the "pulling" of an arm for that round for a reward (the defender catches the attacker).
+Likewise, the attacker choosing to attack an area is "pulling" that arm for a reward (the attacker successfully ensnares an animal).

 ### Whittle Index

-Explain how Whittle Index is used in conjunction with the EM algorithm to help the defender plan.
 The Whittle index is the heuristic index policy that assists the agent in deciding which arm to activate.
+Basically, the higher the Whittle index, the more likely the attacker or defender is to attack of defend an area respectively.

 ## Real-Time Information